SomeOne1Random/FlyFlirt-Mating-Moves-Monitor/README.md

 # Drosophila melanogaster Latency Copulation Duration Finder
-To provide clear instructions on the homepage of your GitHub repository, you can create a `README.md` file.
-This file is automatically displayed on the homepage of your repository and is a great place to explain what your project does and how to install and use it.
-Here's a template you can follow:

 This is a Python application for analyzing fly behavior in videos.
 It uses PyQt6 for the GUI and OpenCV for video processing.

 ## Features